Gini, Lorenz and economic equality

 February 2026 by Ana Carrisso

 Thanks to its simplicity, the Gini coefficient has served to clarify problems related to the calculation of income distributions and associated social inequalities.
-However, it also has limitations; Therefore, as standards of social welfare evolved, it became necessary to combine this measure with other indicators to obtain a more accurate picture of a nation's levels of equality.
+However, it also has limitations; as standards of social welfare evolved, it became necessary to combine this measure with other indicators to obtain a more accurate picture of a nation's levels of equality.
 One of the indicators that has traditionally been combined with the Gini index is the Lorenz curve.

 The Lorenz curve